explosion-mental/wallust/README.md

 ### Templating & Config File
-You can use `wallust` generated colors in a program by _templating_ the colors in it's config file.
-Below an example:
+You can use `wallust` generated colors in a program by _templating_ the colors in it's config file, like the following example:
 ```
 # zathurarc config file